Kick III

-Kick III (stylized as KicK iii) is the sixth studio album by Venezuelan record producer and singer Arca.
-The album was scheduled to be released on 3 December 2021, but released early on 1 December 2021, through XL Recordings as a continuation to her 2020 record Kick I, and is the third entry in the Kick quintet.
-Kick II, Kick III, Kick IIII and Kick IIIII were released the same week.
-Kick III is supported by lead single "Incendio" and "Electra Rex".
-The album received positive reviews from critics.
+Kick III (stylized as KicK iii; pronounced "kick three") is the sixth studio album by Venezuelan musician and record producer Arca.
+The album was originally scheduled to be released on 3 December 2021, but was released two days early on 1 December through XL Recordings.
+It is the third entry in the five-part Kick series, which began with her 2020 album Kick I. Kick II, Kick III, Kick IIII and Kick IIIII were released during the same week.
+The album was preceded by the singles "Incendio" and "Electra Rex".
+It received generally favorable reviews from critics.

 Background

-Upon the release of Kick I, news surfaced that Arca would be releasing two more Kick albums to make a trilogy.
-The artist took to Pitchfork to say: "There will be 5 volumes.
-The third one is a little bit more introverted than Kick I, a little bit more like my self-titled album, I guess.
-The fourth one is piano only, no vocals.
-Right now, the least defined one, strangely, is the third one.
-It's all gestating right now [...]
-Each Kick exists in a kind of quantum state until the day that I send it to mastering.
-I try to not commit until I have to.
-But I have a vision for it.
-The second one is heavy on backbeats, vocal manipulation, mania, and craziness."
+Following the release of Kick I, Arca initially stated that she intended to release two further Kick albums to complete a trilogy.
+In a May 2020 interview with Pitchfork, however, she said that the project had expanded to five volumes.
+At that stage, she described the third installment as "a little bit more introverted than Kick I" and similar to her self-titled album, while also calling it the least defined volume of the series.
+Arca explained that each album remained in a "quantum state" until it was sent for mastering.

-In the following year, Arca released her extended play Madre and took part in Dawn of Chromatica, a remix album by Lady Gaga, where she remixed the Ariana Grande collaboration "Rain on Me".
-While talking about the song on social media, Arca stated: "It's also the last time I playfully deconstruct my songs 'Time' and 'Mequetrefe', as we say goodbye to the Kick I era and move into the Kick II era and beyond".
-On September 27, the producer released the single "Incendio" to critical acclaim.
-Kick III was announced on November 9, alongside the single release of "Electra Rex".
-It was to be released the same day as Kick II.
-Arca's description of the album had updated significantly by this time, described as "a portal directly into the more manic, violently euphoric and aggressively psychedelic sound palettes in the series" and "the most incendiary entry in the Kick universe."
-With Kick IIII's announcement, Arca confirmed Kick III's sonic palette would focus "more on heavy club music".
+In the following year, Arca released her extended play Madre and took part in Dawn of Chromatica, a remix album by Lady Gaga, for which she remixed the Ariana Grande collaboration "Rain on Me".
+While discussing the song on social media, Arca stated that it marked the final time she would deconstruct her songs "Time" and "Mequetrefe", as she was moving beyond the Kick I era.

+On 27 September, Arca released the single "Incendio".
+Kick III was announced on 9 November alongside the release of "Electra Rex", and was initially scheduled to be released on the same day as Kick II.
+Arca's description of the album had changed significantly by that point; she described it as "a portal directly into the more manic, violently euphoric and aggressively psychedelic sound palettes in the series" and "the most incendiary entry in the Kick universe".
+With the announcement of Kick IIII, Arca confirmed that Kick III would focus "more on heavy club music".

-The album was released early on 1 December 2021, one day after the release of Kick II.
-Its cover art was photographed by Frederik Heyman.
+Although it had been announced for 3 December, the album was released on 1 December 2021, one day after the early release of Kick II.
+The album artwork was created by 3D artist Frederik Heyman and was drawn from imagery developed for the "Prada/Rakata" music video.